 Something is stirring along Saudi Arabia’s western coastline that the global yachting world hasn’t quite processed yet.

-While European marinas remain packed with the usual summer crowds fighting for the same berths in Portofino and St. Tropez, Saudi Arabia is quietly building what could become the most ambitious alternative to Mediterranean yachting the world has seen.
+While European marinas stay packed with the usual summer crowds fighting for the same berths in Portofino and St. Tropez, Saudi Arabia is quietly building what could become the most ambitious alternative to Mediterranean yachting the world has ever seen.

-Vision 2030’s economic transformation reaches far beyond oil diversification into reimagining how the ultra-wealthy might spend their leisure time, and the Red Sea represents perhaps the most tangible expression of that ambition.
+Vision 2030’s economic transformation reaches far beyond oil diversification.
+It’s reimagining how the ultra-wealthy spend their leisure time, and the Red Sea is perhaps the most tangible expression of that ambition.

 Saudi Arabia’s $30 Billion Yachting Plan Can Create A New Superyacht Capital